 The ‘we’ I talk about in this blog is my walking buddy.

 The Meseta is the ‘mind’ section of the Camino Frances.
 It was cold and wet as we departed Burgos.
 We’d been recommended to pack ponchos.
 We had chosen to pack raincoats instead.
 After a wet Burgos, we realized ponchos were going to be essential to keep our packs dry especially as we were carrying our belongings each day.
+It’s crucial to decide when is the best time to travel to Spain as well.

 With grey skies overhead there was no beauty around us as we left Burgos and walked fields interspersed with flyover highways.
 Nevertheless, the beauty of the vegetation and open spaces inspired us and gave us pleasure as we walked.
 It rained on and off throughout the day and large drops pelted us as we entered our destination for the day, Hornillos.
 It was a relief to arrive at our albergue and find a bar nearby serving hot food.
 As we were thinking perhaps those who avoided the Meseta were smart, a warm sun burst through the clouds, rapidly drying everything out.
 We were able to venture out to explore.
 We found a fantastic collection of underground, cave-like bodegas used to house the wine and food of the locals.
 We were in photographic bliss.